Drain and Sewer

-As a leading plumbing contractor in Kansas City, MO, we aim to deliver exceptional customer service on every call that we answer.
+As a leading plumbing contractor in Kansas City we aim to deliver exceptional customer service on every call that we answer.
 That includes diagnostic services such as water testing.
 Whether you own a small home with a well or you own an entire building whose tenants use their water for drinking, bathing, and cooking, clean water is paramount.
 We’ll start you on the path toward crystal clear water today with our professional water testing service.
-Call now to schedule an appointment.
+Call now to schedule plumbing services in Kansas City and the surrounding area.
 Lutz Plumbing, Inc., Flowing Along Since 1920!

-Common Reasons to Call for Professional Water Testing Service in Kansas City, MO
+Common Reasons to Call for Professional Water Testing Service in Kansas City

 The key to getting the most out of your water testing service is not waiting.
 For a relatively small cost, you can know everything that you ever wanted to know about your water supply.
 Here are some reasons to call in one of our plumbers.